-ZBEdge is Zimmer Biomet's suite of integrated digital and robotic technologies, purposefully engineered to help deliver data-powered clinical insights, shared seamlessly across the patient journey
+ZBEdge is a suite of integrated digital and robotic technologies, built to unlock data-powered insights across the continuum of care.

 Zimmer Biomet is committed to supporting the value of our technology with evidence.
 Read below for the latest on our ZBEdge products.